 The aim of "Frontiers of Knowledge" is to demonstrate and explain this point, and to make two further, related, and important points: that our increased knowledge and correlative increased ignorance teach us much that is new about the challenges facing enquiry, and that we need to place redoubled emphasis in our education and culture on reconnecting the different branches of knowledge so that we do not lose an overall sense of ourselves and our world.

 This program will be available to watch live on Facebook Live, on YouTube, and on the OCPL website's LWB Livestream page.
-Log into your Facebook or YouTube account during the program to leave questions for our presenters in the comments box.
-They will answer them during the live broadcast.
+Log into your Facebook or YouTube account during the program to leave questions for Dr. Grayling in the comments box.
+He will answer them during the live broadcast.

 PRESENTER BIO: A. C. Grayling CBE MA DPhil (Oxon) FRSA FRSL is the Founder and Principal of New College of the Humanities at Northeastern University, and its Professor of Philosophy.
 He is also a Supernumerary Fellow of St Anne's College, Oxford.
 He is the author of over thirty books of philosophy, biography, history of ideas, and essays.
 He was for a number of years a columnist on the Guardian, the Times, and Prospect magazine.
 He has contributed to many leading newspapers in the UK, US and Australia, and to BBC radios 4, 3 and the World Service, for which he did the annual 'Exchanges at the Frontier' series; and he has often appeared on television.
 He has twice been a judge on the Booker Prize, in 2014 serving as the Chair of the judging panel.
 He is a Fellow of the Royal Society of Arts, a Fellow of the Royal Society of Literature, a Vice President of Humanists UK, Patron of the Defence Humanists, Honorary Associate of the Secular Society, and a Patron of Dignity in Dying.